yliaho/vuepress-theme-valle/README.md

 > Simple [VuePress](https://github.com/vuejs/vuepress) theme with blogging support.

-_Under development, not ready for use._
+## **Under development, not ready for use!**

+This is a work in progress project to see the possible blogging capabilities of VuePress.
+A lot of stuff is still under development and is not ready to be used in production.

 ## Installing